FAQ - Wright Library

 Alert library staff at the Circulation Desk (609-497-7940), giving them as much information as possible.
 A trace will be put on the book and you will be notified when it is located.

-Yes; as a Princeton Seminary student, you have the privilege of obtaining a Princeton University library card.
-Go to the access office in Firestone Library with your Princeton Seminary ID card and another form of identification in hand.
-For more information, follow the link below.
+Yes; as a Princeton Seminary student, you have the privilege of obtaining a Princeton University library card by completing an online application.
+Follow the link below for more information.

 Yes; click on the request button in the Princeton University catalog record for the item, choose “Log in with Alma Account (affiliates)” and then enter your “Alma User ID” and “Password.”